rolandbernard/chat/README.md

 Chat
 ======

-This is a simple chat application.
+This is a simple chat server and client.
 Use `chat --help` for some information.

 ---
 ###### Copyright (c) 2019 Roland Bernard